 public health department until 1949 and was director of the municipal

 children's clinic until 1950, at year when he retired.
 He died in 1960.
 Dr.

-While Ernst Klee, Udo Benzenhöfer, and Sascha Topp in their research have
+While Ernst Klee, Udo Benzenhöfer, Sascha Topp, and Karl-Horst Marquart in

-argued for the existence of a special children's ward, Rolf Königstein
+their research have argued for the existence of a special children's ward,

-(2004) has strongly denied it.
-He documents the above investigations and
+Rolf Königstein (2004) has strongly denied it.
+He documents the above

-requests were made to deceive the Reichsausschuss, and he notes that neither
+credible that such requests were made to deceive the Reichsausschuss, and he

 (special allocations for their involvement in the killing; Königstein, p.

 473).
 He does not mention, however, that such a deception is not known to

 have been asserted as a defense of the charge of collaboration with the